Is There a Dimmer Outlook Ahead for Osprey Technology Acquisition Corp. (SFTW)?

 Osprey Technology Acquisition Corp.
-(NYSE:SFTW) went down by -0.20% from its latest closing price compared to the recent 1-year high of $17.47.
-The company’s stock price has collected -0.40% of loss in the last five trading sessions.
-Press Release reported on 07/13/21 that BlackSky Expands Global Reseller Network with Bluesky International
+(NYSE:SFTW) changed by 0.00% from its latest closing price compared to the recent 1-year high of $17.47.
+Press Release reported on 07/15/21 that BlackSky Welcomes New Vice President of International Business Development

 >> 7 Top Picks for the Post-Pandemic Economy <<